iKarTehFox/web-clock-docs/docs/importexport.md

 ![A screenshot of the import upload button and text field upload form.](/assets/images/docs-Features/importexport/import.png)

 After uploading your settings, Online Web Clock will automatically verify and load all of your settings.
-For an insight into how the site encodes, decodes, and verifies your JSON exports, refer to the [code in the GitHub repository](https://github.com/iKarTehFox/web-clock/blob/prod/src/importExport.ts).
+For an insight into how the site encodes, decodes, and verifies JSON settings, refer to the [code in the GitHub repository](https://github.com/iKarTehFox/web-clock/blob/prod/src/importExport.ts).

 {: .note }
 For more info on scanning and generating QR codes, refer to [this section](#qr-codes).